 Live trapping is one of the most efficient ways to get rid of a raccoon.
 Depending on the situation, a one-way door or excluder valve can be installed.
 An excluder valve works by allowing the raccoon to leave but blocks its reentry.
 The choice of device is largely dependent on the season and location of the raccoons on your property.
 Direct capture is not commonly used because raccoons are a rabies vector species.
 If we must trap, we place traps strategically to safely catch the raccoons and we check traps frequently, based on state laws.

 We provide a wide range of repair and restoration services.
 We can repair raccoon damage like broken screens on vents and chimneys and broken boards on decks and porches.
-It is essential to apply sanitization agents and ectoparasite treatments on areas inhabited by raccoons.
+It is essential to apply cleaning agents and ectoparasite treatments on areas inhabited by raccoons.

 Rat and Mice Pest Control